 The estimate of expected returns should be calculated in the same way as other variable consideration.
 The estimate should reflect the amount that the reporting entity expects to repay or credit customers, using either the expected value method or the most-likely amount method, whichever management determines will better predict the amount of consideration to which it will be entitled.
 See RR 4

 for further details about these methods.
-The transaction price should include amounts subject to return only if it is probable that there will not be a significant reversal of cumulative revenue if the estimate of expected returns changes.
+The transaction price should include consideration allocated to goods subject to return only if it is probable that there will not be a significant reversal of cumulative revenue if the estimate of expected returns changes.

 It could be probable that some, but not all, of the variable consideration will not result in a significant reversal of cumulative revenue recognized.
 The reporting entity must consider, as illustrated in Example RR 8-1 and also in Example 22 in the revenue standard (ASC 606-10-55-202